dpassaniti/BDA2020/README.md

 - You need to add a folder with the data.
 It needs to match CommandLineOptions.inputPath("...") [task1.scala main method]

+- If you don't have it already, install sbt

 - open sbt shell in the project folder(where build.sbt is)

 - type "t1" (without "") and press enter to compile and run